A free Premium account on the FCL.055 website! Read here

 Cloud free nights in winter when the ground is dry.

-.a temperature inversion is a thin layer of the atmosphere where the normal decrease in temperature with height switches to the temperature increasing with height. a long clear winter night will lead to surface temperature inversion radiation inversion between surface up to 500 ft. exemple 281 Cloud-free nights in winter when the ground is dry.
+A temperature inversion is a thin layer of the atmosphere where the normal decrease in temperature with height switches to the temperature increasing with height a long clear winter night will lead to surface temperature inversion radiation inversion between surface up to 500 ft Cloud-free days in summer when the ground is dry. cloudy days in summer when the ground is wet. cloudy days in winter when the ground is wet.

-Question 161-7 : The maximum vapour pressure over a flat supercooled water surface and the maximum vapour pressure over a flat ice surface of the same temperature are compared..the maximum vapour pressure is ?
+Question 161-8 : The maximum vapour pressure over a flat supercooled water surface and the maximum vapour pressure over a flat ice surface of the same temperature are comparedthe maximum vapour pressure is ?

 Greater over the water surface.

-.the maximum vapour pressure is greater over the water surface because it is easier for the flat supercooled liquid water to change state into vapour. the flat ice surface has to sublimate into vapour there will be more molecules of water vapour in the atmosphere over the supercooled water than over the ice, pressure will be greater. exemple 285 Greater over the water surface.
+The maximum vapour pressure is greater over the water surface because it is easier for the flat supercooled liquid water to change state into vapour the flat ice surface has to sublimate into vapour there will be more molecules of water vapour in the atmosphere over the supercooled water than over the ice pressure will be greater Smaller over the water surface. equal over both surfaces. the same over both surfaces if the air pressure is the same.

 Cold air in the lower part.

-.the stability of the atmosphere depends on its ability to resist vertical motion...there are 2 things to have a look at moisture advection and temperature advection...a. moisture advection.since water vapour is lighter than air, moisture decreases air density, causing it to rise. since moist air cools at a slower rate, it is generally less stable than dry air since the moist air must rise higher before its temperature cools to that of the surrounding air. the dry adiabatic lapse rate unsaturated air is 3°c per 1000 feet. the moist adiabatic lapse rate varies from 1.8°c to 3°c per 1000 feet...it's not answer moist air in the lower part...dry air is heavier and will want to sink, therefore dry air aloft decreases stability as less dry air below will tend to rise and replace it...it's not answer dry air in the upper part...b. temperature advection.advecting warm air in the lower parts of the troposphere will make the parcel warmer than its surrounding therefore, it'll keep rising...it's not answer warm air in the lower part...conclusion.the combination of moisture and temperature determine the stability of the air. cool, dry air is very stable and resists vertical movement. the greatest instability occurs when the air is moist and warm, as it is in the tropical regions in the summer...correct answer is cold air in the lower part. exemple 289 Cold air in the lower part.
+The stability of the atmosphere depends on its ability to resist vertical motionthere are 2 things to have a look at moisture advection and temperature advectiona moisture advection since water vapour is lighter than air moisture decreases air density causing it to rise since moist air cools at a slower rate it is generally less stable than dry air since the moist air must rise higher before its temperature cools to that of the surrounding air the dry adiabatic lapse rate unsaturated air is 3°c per 1000 feet the moist adiabatic lapse rate varies from 18°c to 3°c per 1000 feetit's not answer moist air in the lower part dry air is heavier and will want to sink therefore dry air aloft decreases stability as less dry air below will tend to rise and replace itit's not answer dry air in the upper part b temperature advection advecting warm air in the lower parts of the troposphere will make the parcel warmer than its surrounding therefore it'll keep risingit's not answer warm air in the lower part conclusion the combination of moisture and temperature determine the stability of the air cool dry air is very stable and resists vertical movement the greatest instability occurs when the air is moist and warm as it is in the tropical regions in the summercorrect answer is cold air in the lower part Warm air in the lower part. dry air in the upper part. moist air in the lower part.

-Question 161-9 : The temperature at the surface is given as +15°c and at 4000 ft it is +9°c, the state of this layer is said to be ?
+Question 161-10 : The temperature at the surface is given as +15°c and at 4000 ft it is +9°c the state of this layer is said to be ?

 Stable.